rust-lang/book/2018-edition/src/ch00-00-introduction.md

 Chapter 18 is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs.
-Chapter 19 contains a smorgasbord of advanced topics of interest, including unsafe Rust and more about lifetimes, traits, types, functions, and closures.
+Chapter 19 contains a smorgasbord of advanced topics of interest, including unsafe Rust, macros, and more about lifetimes, traits, types, functions, and closures.

 In Chapter 20, we’ll complete a project in which we’ll implement a low-level multithreaded web server!

 Finally, some appendixes contain useful information about the language in a more reference-like format.
-Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, and Appendix D covers macros.
+Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, and Appendix C covers derivable traits provided by the standard library.

 There is no wrong way to read this book: if you want to skip ahead, go for it!
 You might have to jump back to earlier chapters if you experience any